Cabinet Refinishing Cost in Palm Desert

 How much does cabinet refinishing cost in Palm Desert?

-Cabinet painting and refinishing costs in Palm Desert are usually planned by cabinet door and drawer-front count.
-As Southern California planning guidance, standard single-color exterior cabinet refinishing with Italian 2K polyurethane commonly starts around $150–$175 per cabinet door and $100–$125 per drawer front before project-specific adjustments.
-The final quote can increase when the project needs grain filling, cabinet interior painting, patching, repairs, extra prep, side panels, layout complexity, wood grain, color changes, hardware changes, specialty finishes, or correction of worn, damaged, or failing previous finishes.
-Tyler counts the doors and drawer fronts in person, checks the cabinet frames and existing condition, and then writes a fixed quote.
-For the full breakdown, see our cabinet refinishing cost guide.
+Cabinet painting and refinishing in Palm Desert are planned by the number of cabinet doors and drawer fronts, then adjusted for project specifics.
+There are no published per-door prices or price list — Tyler counts every door and drawer front in person and writes one fixed quote.
+The quote reflects grain filling, cabinet interior painting, patching, repairs, extra prep, side panels, layout complexity, wood grain, color changes, hardware changes, specialty finishes, and correction of worn, damaged, or failing previous finishes.
+At the estimate, Tyler checks the cabinet frames and existing condition before finalizing the written scope.
+For more on what affects scope, see the cabinet refinishing cost guide.

 Is it cheaper to paint cabinets than to refinish them in Palm Desert?